wenewzhang/mixin_network-nodejs-bot2/README2.md

 ?
 What is the DAPP session info Press <enter> to launch your preferred editor.
 ```
 As you see,"Press <enter> to launch your preferred editor.",for example, on my computer, it will open vim,
-paste all the infomations into vim, save and quit!
+paste all the infomation into vim, save and quit!
 ![paste-to-vim](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/paste-to-vim.png)

 One config file will be generated in the working folder.
 The config file on my laptop is config_mixin_1546851899846.js